gleyfer/aviatrix-easy-onprem/README.md

 Please modify the terraform.tfvars and configure the AWS provider and Aviatrix provider credentials.
 There are additional options which you can configure for the aviatrix-demo-onprem module which are commented out and you can uncomment and adjust as needed.

-Example of quickly deploying the topology with a test client and creating external conns over public IP to two Aviatrix gateways:
+Example of quickly deploying the topology with a test client and creating an S2C+BGP Connection over public IPs to an Aviatrix gateway:

 ```bash
 terraform init